ECAC Hockey men's tournament: History

 The Boston Garden hosted the ECAC tournament final from 1967 to 1992.

 The Times Union Center hosted the ECAC tournament final from 2003 to 2010.

 In 1960, two play-in games were held for the top four eastern teams that were up for two spots in the NCAA tournament.
 About a year and a half later, ECAC Hockey was founded and included nearly 30 programs.
 Despite the cumbersome arrangement, the league held its first conference tournament in 1962 and has crowned a champion every year since with the exception of 2020 (as of 2025).

 In response to a threat from the Ivy League schools to split from the conference over scheduling disagreements, the six teams that comprised the East Division left the conference to form Hockey East in 1984.
 ECAC Hockey still contained eleven teams after the break and was able to retain its automatic bid to the tournament, a necessity for the stability of a conference.

 The tournament was first hosted at the Boston Arena and was moved to the Boston Garden in 1967.
 The tournament remained there from 1967 through 1992 and was succeeded by the Herb Brooks Arena in Lake Placid, New York, from 1993 to 2002 and again from 2014 to the present.
 The Times Union Center and the Boardwalk Hall have also hosted ECAC tournament championships.

 Cornell has won the most ECAC Hockey championships with 14 and also has the most championship game appearances with 25.
-Current Cornell coach Mike Schafer has won the most championships with seven and also has coached in the most championship games with 14 appearances.
+Former Cornell coach Mike Schafer has won the most championships with seven and also has coached in the most championship games with 14 appearances.

 In 1989 the championship trophy was renamed in honor of retiring commissioner Robert Whitelaw.